scalar-labs/scalar-kubernetes/docs/ScalarDLOperationGuide.md

 ### In which case

-Rolling out an application can be use to:
+Force restart might be required when you want to:

 * replace pod on new node installed
 * redistribute pods to all available nodes